Mixins in Lightning Web Components – Dreamforce 2022 session

 Mixins Skeleton for Lightning Web Components

-This mixin skeleton is based on Salesforce NavigationMixin code - it's almost like "normal" Javascript mixin, but it has one additional function - assertIsLightningElementSubclass.
+This mixin skeleton is based on Salesforce NavigationMixin code – it’s almost like "normal" Javascript mixin, but it has one additional function – assertIsLightningElementSubclass

-As LWC Developer you're familiar with extends LightningElement in every signle component which you saw.
-So assertIsLightningElementSubclass is actually checking if the object which you're trying to extend with the mixin is actually a LightningElement.
-Every LightningElement has the dispatchEvent function, right?
+is actually checking if the object which you’re trying to extend with the mixin is actually a LightningElement

 This code is your starting point for every single mixin which you’ll create.
 Feel free to use it.